Study options

 Structure of studies

-European Mining Course (EMC) is a master's degree programme organised in international cooperation between three of Europe's leading universities in mining and resource engineering: Aalto University (Finland), Montanuniversität Leoben (MUL, Austria) and RWTH Aachen University (Germany).
+European Mining Course (EMC) is a two-year full-time Master's programme leading into triple degree.
+The programme is organised in international cooperation between three of Europe's leading universities in mining and resource engineering: Aalto University (School of Engineering and School of Chemical Engineering Finland), Montanuniversität Leoben (MUL, Austria) and RWTH Aachen University (Germany).
 The programme is built on the strengths and the complementary areas of expertise of these universities in earth science studies and research.

 EMC courses are designed to give students a broad education.
 The programme offers a unique curriculum that includes courses in mining technology, mineral processing, recycling, business and economics, management, and safety matters.
 Excursions and visits are arranged in association with industry partners to accompany lectures.
 Assignments and case studies are based on real data and worked on in teams.